victowang/BREADME.md/guides/basic_sourdough.md

 The making of this load is split in two days and if taking acount the starter feedings before, it is a process spread over a few days.
 Let's say that day **d** is the day you want the bread to be baked.
 Here is a typycal schedule that I would follow :

 ### d-2 :
-* __12 p.m. :__ discard exess starter to and leave about 5g, feed 5g flour, 5g water to get about 15g starter
+* __12 p.m. :__ discard excess starter to and leave about 5g, feed 5g flour, 5g water to get about 15g starter

 ### d-1 :
 * __12 a.m. :__ feed starter with 20g flour, 20g water. you now have a bit more than 50g of starter